FearTheRogue/FearTheRogue/README.md

 - :thinking: I’m currently learning C++ & OpenGL, and working on my final project, Galaxy Xtinction.
 - :student: I’m looking to get a job in industy after graduation
 - :crossed_fingers: 2022 Goals: Contribute more to Open Source projects
-- :zap: Fun fact: I like to rock climb, and play video games
+- :zap: Fun fact: I like to rock climb, and play video games, and have recently taken up playing the guitar

 ### Connect with me: